Sujatha Sankaran, MD

 Collapse Overview

-In 2015, Sujatha was awarded a Fulbright scholarship to study mechanisms for cardiovascular disease management in under-resourced areas of Southern India.
-As part of her Fulbright, she partnered with a local rural health site to create a community health worker hypertension program, and helped develop strategies for quality improvement in rural and urban settings with a large burden on chronic diseases.
-Sujatha has worked on tobacco policy in India and was formerly the Medical Director for Smoking Cessation at Moffitt-Long Hospital and the Physician Champion for Smoking Cessation at UCSF Moffitt Long Hospital.
-Sujatha is currently the medical director for inpatient substance use at UCSF Health.
-In this role, she is spearheading efforts to build an inpatient substance use management program and chairs the Substance Use Committee.
+Sujatha has also worked on tobacco policy research in India and was formerly the medical director for Smoking Cessation at Moffitt-Long Hospital and until July 2023 was the medical director for inpatient substance use at UCSF Health.
+In this role, she spearheaded efforts to build an inpatient substance use management program and chairs the Substance Use Committee.

-Since 2018, Sujatha has been the director of the quality and safety program for the Department of Neurosurgery.
-In this role, she leads a number of quality improvement projects for the department, delivers a quality improvement curriculum to the neurosurgery residents, leads efforts to improve patient safety through the incident reporting and M&M systems, sits on the Neuro unit based leadership team, and acts as a representative of the neurosurgery department in institution-wide efforts to improve quality of neurosurgical care.
+From 2017 to 2021, Sujatha was the director of the quality and safety program for the Department of Neurosurgery.
+In this role, she led a number of quality improvement projects for the department, delivered a quality improvement curriculum to the neurosurgery residents, led efforts to improve patient safety through the incident reporting and M&M systems, sat on the Neuro unit based leadership team, and acted as a representative of the neurosurgery department in institution-wide efforts to improve quality of neurosurgical care.

 Collapse Global Health Equity